 "I have been doing a little reflecting from the Faith Walk retreat this past weekend.
 I know many of you get to hear snippets from the testimonies of the kids from Faith Walk class in chapel.
 But I just want to add that the class and the retreat creates a space and opportunities that most of us adults could definitely use.
 For most of these students, it is the first time they feel like they can be safely heard and supported.
 Relationships are deepened and mended, healing happens, closeness forms and for some, it may very well change the course of their lives—how they see themselves and others.

-"We always talk about the ‘Dock Difference,’ and I believe that how [Mr. Wiens] runs this class is a unique piece of the Dock experience.
+"We always talk about the ‘Dock Difference,’ and I believe this class is a unique piece of the Dock experience.
 Faith Walk is incredibly valuable in preparing these young people to go into the world, be strong and resilient, and do good.
 I am thankful that our school values this kind of learning, which goes beyond academics."

 I can honestly say Faith Walk is one of my favorite classes I’ve ever taken in high school.
 Faith Walk taught me to be more understanding and accepting of other people, and of myself.
 I got to know everyone on a more personal level, and I let myself open up to some people who were complete strangers.

 During [the class], my family was dealing with the death of a close family member.
 I began to question faith, not in a negative way, in a positive way.
 It made me more curious about it, and made me want that relationship with God again.

 Out of all the classes that I took, Faith Walk will leave the biggest impact on me.
 I surprised people with my story, and I was very much surprised by other people’s stories.
 I was humbled by what went on in that class; I made a lot of new friends and talked to people I never thought I would.
 This experience was great for me.
 I am so happy to be in a school like Dock.